system76/tech-docs/src/models/lemp9/repairs.md

 ### Steps to remove the bottom cover:

-1. Place the Lemur Pro lid-side down.
+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the 12 screws from the bottom panel.

 ![Bottom case screws](./img/bottom-case-screws.jpg)